 - 1 tablespoon fresh ginger finely chopped

-- 8 black plums pitted, chopped into 2-cm size cubes
+- 8 black plums pitted, chopped into 2-cm size cubes (about 450g/1 pound)

 - 1/2 teaspoon sea salt